Introduction SAP PI

 Each hyperlink will open one application.
-All these four are Java application.
+All these four are Java applications.
 ESR and ID are swing applications.
-They are launched from the browser based on JNLP.
-So for the first time it takes more time as it downloads the entire library file.
-But from second time onwards, it takes less time to launch.
+They are launched from the browser-based on JNLP.
+So for the first time, it takes more time as it downloads the entire library file.
+But from the second time onwards, it takes less time to launch.
 SL and CM are pure web applications and run on the browser.

 Enterprise Services Repository

 Here we design and create objects to be used in the making of an integration scenario.
 The data flow in PI will look similar to as shown below: